Akechi Mitsuhide: Anecdotes

 There is a strange story passed down in Yamagata (city) that Mitsuhide survived the Battle of Yamasaki and participated in the Battle of Sekigahara.
 According to this legend, Mitsuhide managed to escape his enemies by the help of a person named Araki Yamashiro-no-Kami Yukinobu.
-They agreed to impersonate Mitsuhide as his Kagemusha, so the enemy killed Araki instead of Mitsuhide.
+This person agreed to impersonate Mitsuhide as his Kagemusha, so the enemy killed Araki instead of Mitsuhide.
 Afterwards, Mitsuhide arrived at Saito-ji Temple in Yamagata City and attempted to make a comeback.
 In gratitude to Yukinobu who died in his place, Mitsuhide took the "ara" character from Yukinobu's surname and changed his name to "Arafuka Kogoro".
 When the Battle of Sekigahara broke out in September 1600, Mitsuhide marched out to join forces with Tokugawa Ieyasu on the Eastern side.
 Unfortunately, he was caught in a flood at Yabukawa River in Neo Village (Motosu City, Gifu Prefecture) and drowned along with his horse.
 Historian Watanabe Daimon said there is no historical evidence to verify this theory.
-But there is many 21st century people living nearby Yamagata in 21st century with surname Arafuka who claimed themselves as Mitsuhide's descendants.
+But there are many people with the surname Arafuka living nearby Yamagata in the 21st century who claimed to be Mitsuhide's descendants.

-It was said that after Mitsuhide's death, no one want to inherit his court title Koretō Hyūga no Kami (惟任日向守) as there are superstition that the title bore misfortune.
-It was vacanted until Mizuno Katsushige willing to take the title, as he does not bother with Mitsuhide's bad reputation as traitor and the superstitious belief about the title.
-Since then, Katsushige got a nickname Hyūga Demon (鬼日向).
+It was said that after Mitsuhide's death, no one wanted to inherit his court title Koretō Hyūga no Kami (惟任日向守) as there was superstition that the title bore misfortune.
+It was vacanted until Mizuno Katsushige was willing to take the title, as he did not bother with Mitsuhide's bad reputation as traitor and the superstitious belief about the title.
+Since then, Katsushige gained the nickname Hyūga Demon (鬼日向).